oldgeezr/triple_boot_mac/README.md

 7. Install Wireless drivers for Linux
 -------------------------------------

-Connect the Macbook to internett by cable or a USB device that will give you access to internet.
+Connect the Macbook to internet by cable or a USB device that will give you access to internet.

 Go to terminal and type in:
 ```